What Is A Qualifying Disability?

 Federal disability benefits are limited to those with qualifying disabilities that prevent them from earning a living.
 How do you know if your disability qualifies?
 The answer is more complicated than you might think.

 Generally speaking, you must be totally disabled to qualify for Social Security Disability (SSD) or Supplemental Security Income (SSI).
 Your disability must be terminal or projected to last at least a year.
 Certain medical conditions automatically count as qualifying disabilities, but others require a case-by-case determination.

 A major part of the SSD/SSI process involves proving that you have a qualifying disability.
 The initial application is your first opportunity to present a strong case showing that you are disabled.
 If your initial claim is denied, however, you may still have another chance to make your case during an administrative hearing.

 Let our attorneys help.
 At Debra L. Broz, Attorneys at Law, PLC, we can walk you through the requirements for Social Security Disability and Supplemental Security Income benefits.
-With more than 35 years of combined experience, our lawyers understand what kind of documentation the Social Security Administration looks for in these cases.
+With more than 60 combined years of legal experience, our lawyers understand what kind of documentation the Social Security Administration (SSA) looks for in these cases.
 We can help you prepare a strong initial application or challenge a wrongful claim denial.

 We Don’t Get Paid Unless You Do*

 *The client is obligated to pay case expenses as well as court costs in the event of a recovery.